French battleship Paris: Interwar years

 Paris was sent to Pula on 12 December 1918 to supervise the surrendered Austro-Hungarian fleet, where she remained until 25 March 1919.
 She provided cover for Greek troops during the Occupation of İzmir (Smyrna) from May 1919 before returning to Toulon on 30 June 1919.
-She collided with the destroyer Bouclier at Toulon on 27 June 1922; both ships suffered severe damage.
+She collided with the destroyer at Toulon on 27 June 1922; both ships suffered severe damage.

 Paris received the first of her upgrades at Brest between 25 October 1922 and 25 November 1923.
 This included replacing one set of boilers with oil-fired boilers, increasing the maximum elevation of the main armament from 12° to 23°, removal of her bow armour to make her less bow-heavy, the installation of a fire-control director, with a 4.57 m rangefinder, and the exchange of her Mle 1897 AA guns for Mle 1918 guns.
 After her return to service she supported an amphibious landing at Al Hoceima by Spanish troops during the summer of 1925 after the Rifs attacked French Morocco during the Third Rif War.
 She destroyed coastal defence batteries there despite taking light damage from six hits and remained there until October as the flagship of the French forces.
 She was refitted again from 16 August 1927 to 15 January 1929 at Toulon and her fire-control systems were comprehensively upgraded.
 A large cruiser-type fire-control director was added atop the foremast with a 4.57-m coincidence rangefinder and a 3 m stereo rangefinder.
 The rangefinder above the conning tower was replaced by a duplex unit carrying two 4.57-m rangefinders and another 4.57-m rangefinder was added in an armoured hood next to the main mast.
 Two directors for the secondary guns were added on the navigation bridge, each with a 2 m coincidence rangefinder.
 A 8.2 m rangefinder was added to the roof of 'B' turret, the second one from the bow.
 Three 1.5 m rangefinders were provided for her anti-aircraft guns, one on top of the duplex unit on the conning tower, one on 'B' turret and one in the aft superstructure.
 She resumed her role as flagship of the 2nd Division of the 1st Squadron of the Mediterranean Squadron until 1 October 1931 when she became a training ship.

 Paris was overhauled again between 1 July 1934 and 21 May 1935.
 Her boilers were overhauled, her main guns replaced and her Mle 1918 AA guns were exchanged for more modern Mle 1922 guns.
 They had a maximum depression of 10° and a maximum elevation of 90°.
 They fired a 5.93 kg shell at a muzzle velocity of 850 m/s at a rate of fire of 8–18 rounds per minute and had a maximum effective ceiling of 8000 m.